Governance Overview

 Proxy access for qualifying stockholders

-Robust stock ownership requirements for our executive officers and directors
+Robust stock ownership requirements for our executives and directors

-Annual Global Impact Report disclosing our performance, progress and strategy on key ESG (environmental, social and governance) topics
+Annual Global Impact Report disclosing our performance, progress and strategy on key non-financial risks and opportunities

-We have a strong commitment to diversity and inclusion at every level of PayPal starting with our Board and extending to our executive leadership team.
-50% of our Board members are women or from diverse ethnic groups, and 60% of our executive leadership team are women and/or from diverse ethnic groups.
+We have a strong commitment to belonging and inclusion at every level of PayPal starting with our Board and extending to our executive leadership team.
+50% of our Board members are women and/or from diverse ethnic groups, and 71% of our executive officers are women and/or from diverse ethnic groups.

 Diversity of Our Board

-*50% of our Board members are women or from a diverse ethnic group
+*50% of our Board members are women and/or from diverse ethnic groups

 The Board of Directors of PayPal Holdings (the "Company") sets high standards for the Company's employees, officers, and directors.
 Implicit in this philosophy is the importance of sound corporate governance.
 It is the duty of the Board of Directors to serve as a prudent fiduciary for shareholders and to oversee the management of the Company's business.
 To fulfill its responsibilities and to discharge its duty, the Board of Directors follows the procedures and standards that are set forth in these guidelines.
 These guidelines are subject to modification from time to time as the Board of Directors deems appropriate in the best interests of the Company or as required by applicable laws and regulations.